Rhetos/LightDMS/Readme.md

 # LightDMS

-LightDMS is a light document version system implementation plugin for [Rhetos development platform](https://github.com/Rhetos/Rhetos).
+LightDMS is a lightweight document storage and versioning plugin for [Rhetos development platform](https://github.com/Rhetos/Rhetos).

-It automatically creates DocumentVersion and other entities for managing documents (and their version) in Rhetos based solutions.
+- It supports different storage methods: (MS SQL table, MS SQL filestream, S3 storage, Azure BLOB storage).
-Aside entities, versioning, it also exposes additional web interface for uploading/downloading files.
+- It provides web API for upload, download and document versioning.

 See [rhetos.org](http://www.rhetos.org/) for more information on Rhetos.